About Westrich Furniture & Appliances

 The appliances and dining room that had remained at the Main Store had been moved the Eastside Showroom to consolidate down to only two locations for their customers.
 For 20 years Jack had a vision of

-what the warehouse location would become.
+what the original "warehouse" location would become.
 In the fall of 2005, that vision came to life.
 A total of seven spacious showrooms, 65 thousand square feet full of displayed furniture, appliances and

 accessories and another 85 thousand of warehouse made up this reality.